-How much topsoil, you’ll need to get, will depend on what type of problem you’re trying to fix before laying the turf.
-Just as a guide, to work out the quantity you intend to purchase, multiply the length and the width of the site area, you need topsoil for.
-The measurement result is the size of the surface, which should be, then, divided by 30.
+How much topsoil you need to get will depend on what type of problem you’re trying to fix before laying the turf.
+Just as a guide, to work out the quantity you intend to purchase, multiply the length and the width of the site area you need topsoil for.
+The measurement result is the size of the surface, which should then be divided by 30.
 The figure you get, you can multiply by the depth (in inches) to end up with a good estimate of how much topsoil you’ll need in tons.

-And before you go, check out our guide on whether or not you should stream wet grass.
+And before you go, check out our guide on whether or not you should strim wet grass.
 It’s worth noting out the cases you actually CAN do this, as our weather always tends to not play along by the rules.

 Get an expert landscaping survey